-Soprano Susan Narucki joins cellist Carter Brey, percussionist Daniel Druckman, Mark Nuccio, clarinet and Steven, Beck, pianist for a performance of Lukas Foss' classic Time Cycle as part of the New York Philharmonic Ensemble Series at Merkin Hall.
-Works by Schubert, Hindemith, and Sichel complete the program.
+Vocal chamber music.
+With cellist Carter Brey, percussionist Daniel Druckman, Mark Nuccio, clarinet and Steven, Beck, pianist in Lukas Foss' classic Time Cycle.
+New York Philharmonic Ensemble Series, Merkin Hall.

-Soprano Susan Narucki presents a lecture on the Making of the Modern World's Series: To Be Musical: Utterance, Ritual, Expression: Why Singing Makes Us Human.
+Lecture/recital.
+On the Making of the Modern World's Series: To Be Musical.
+Utterance, Ritual, Expression: Why Singing Makes Us Human.

-Before we spoke, we sang.
+Synopsis: Before we spoke, we sang.
 The strange and unimaginable sounds that emerged from the throats of our ancestors led us to the path of language.
 All cultures sing, and for many song is the way in which humans apprehend their own history.
 Throughout the modern world, singing is an essential component of sophisticated musical form and expression.
 Why does singing effect us as it does?
-This lecture will discuss how singing has driven - and been driven by - our need to communicate and to understand our human experience.
+The lecture will discuss how singing has driven - and been driven by - our need to communicate and to understand our human experience.
 With selections from Schubert, Kodaly, Kurtag and Blitzstein.
 Steven Lewis, piano.

 kallisti chamber opera.
 Producer, soloist.
 Composed by Anthony Davis with a libretto by Allan Havis, Lear on the 2nd Floor is a contemporary take on Shakespeare’s King Lear.
-It tells the story of Nora Lear, a prominent neuroscience researcher beset with early onset Alzheimer’s; as she loses her bearings and her autonomy, she is increasingly at the mercy of her three quarreling daughters.
-Nora’s dead husband Mortimer is Shakespeare’s fool in this version and is her constant companion as she walks through a world where the past and present blend and reality bends.
+It tells the story of Nora Lear, a prominent neuroscience researcher beset with early onset Alzheimer’s.
+As she loses her bearings and her autonomy, she is increasingly at the mercy of her three quarreling daughters.
+Nora’s dead husband Mortimer is her constant companion as she walks through a world where the past and present blend and reality bends.
 Davis’ arrangement and instrumentation reflect diverse influences ranging from classical opera to jazz to reggae.